lelia-salles/openai/chat/README.md

 * **Conversational Interface:** Users can interact with the model using natural language input.
 * **Text Completion:** The model generates responses to user input, creating a conversational flow.

+## Limitations

+This is an exaple of how to start creating a functional OpenAi.
+A chat can be developed from here and change the API token from your own API.
+This API was buld upon Feign.
+However Spring has already its AI API which can be found [here](https://docs.spring.io/spring-ai/reference/).

 ## Technical Details

 * **API Client:** OpenAiClient (using Feign)